LithMage/smartnode/README.md

 # SmartNode Upkeep Scripts
 ### Streamlined version of original scripts from https://github.com/SmartCash/smartnode
-### ATTENTION: This installer does not include anti-ddos script script.
+### ATTENTION: This installer does not include anti-ddos script.

 ## This is not full bash node installer!